-a) Generally, oppose the use of any hazardous substance where it will have direct adverse effects on cultural values, including mahinga kai or other valued flora or fauna, or their "habitats";

-- b) Not accept the discharge of any hazardous substance to water or land whereby the discharge will result in the contamination (physical or spiritual) of that water or land; - c) Advocate for research into, alternatives to and/or the use of, less harmful substances and techniques; - d) Generally, support any application where there is evidence of benefit to Ngāi Tahu cultural values, including mahinga kai or other valued flora or fauna, or their habitats; - e) Where that substance may have impacts on mahinga kai species, the applicant will consider the impacts (including bioaccumulation) on such species, and on the health and well-being of people who may consume those species; - Require that assessments of effects consider both site specific information and 'downstream' effects (e.g. herbicides used on land entering water and having adverse effects in lower catchment areas); - g) Recommend measures to avoid, remedy and mitigate the effect of hazardous substances on mahinga kai, wāhi taonga/tapu and other taonga tuku iho, including the provision of exclusion zones (particularly around waterways), buffer zones, and the use of alternative, less harmful techniques; - h) Advocate for monitoring and reviewing of provisions in applications, to address long term and cumulative effects; - i) Require that applications for the storage, use, disposal and transportation of hazardous substances include robust contingency plans, with clear identification of liability; - j) Require that, in the event of an accidental spill, the appropriate Papatipu Rūnanga (see Appendix 2 for a list of Papatipu Rūnanga) is/are contacted immediately.
+- a) Generally, oppose the use of any hazardous substance where it will have direct adverse effects on cultural values, including mahinga kai or other valued flora or fauna, or their "habitats"; - b) Not accept the discharge of any hazardous substance to water or land whereby the discharge will result in the contamination (physical or spiritual) of that water or land; - c) Advocate for research into, alternatives to and/or the use of, less harmful substances and techniques; - d) Generally, support any application where there is evidence of benefit to Ngāi Tahu cultural values, including mahinga kai or other valued flora or fauna, or their habitats; - e) Where that substance may have impacts on mahinga kai species, ensure the applicant considers the impacts (including bioaccumulation) on such species, and on the health and well-being of people who may consume those species; - Require that assessments of effects consider both site specific information and 'downstream' effects (e.g. herbicides used on land entering water and having adverse effects in lower catchment areas); - g) Recommend measures to avoid, remedy and mitigate the effect of hazardous substances on mahinga kai, wāhi taonga/tapu and other taonga tuku iho, including the provision of exclusion zones (particularly around waterways), buffer zones, and the use of alternative, less harmful techniques; - h) Advocate for monitoring and reviewing of provisions in applications, to address long term and cumulative effects; - i) Require that applications for the storage, use, disposal and transportation of hazardous substances include robust contingency plans, with clear identification of liability; - j) Require that, in the event of an accidental spill, the appropriate Papatipu Rūnanga (see Appendix 2 for a list of Papatipu Rūnanga) is/are contacted immediately.

-2.2 Te Rūnanga approach to New Organisms and Genetically Modified Organisms (GMOs)
+2.2 Te Rūnanga approach to New Organisms (Non-genetically modified)

 New organisms introduced intentionally or unintentionally have the potential to negatively affect valued taonga, habitats and species.
-Te Rūnanga position is that new organisms do not establish as weeds or pests or are likely reduce a native or valued species.
+Te Rūnanga position is that new organisms must not establish as weeds or pests or adversely impact native or valued species.
 While in principle biological control is supported, management of the risk for unintended consequences is a significant priority for Te Rūnanga.
+Te Rūnanga will:

-- a) Assess the potential impact on Te Rūnanga values of GMO applications; - b) Assess the degree of genetic modification proposed and the likelihood of escape associated with a given GMO application; - c) Require applications involving genetic modification to include in the application strict provisions for monitoring and reviewing the new organism and its behaviour over time; - d) Discourage the release of any new organism which will negatively impact on native ecosystems; - e) Support the use of biological control where potential benefits will be demonstrated and risks to non-target species are avoided; - f) Require that consultation occur with Papatipu Rūnanga in the area in which research or fieldtrials for release; - g) Require applications to import new organisms into containment for research, ornamental, commercial or breeding purposes to;
+- a) Discourage the release of any new organism which will negatively impact on native ecosystems; - b) Support the use of biological control where potential benefits will be demonstrated and risks to non-target species are avoided; - c) Require that consultation occurs with Papatipu Rūnanga in the area in which research or field-trials for release. - d) Require applications to import new organisms into containment for research, ornamental, commercial or breeding purposes to; - fully address the risks of escape of the organisms and the potential for non-target effects (e.g. hybridisation) with native species;

-- i. fully address the risks of escape of the organisms and the potential for non-target effects (e.g. hybridisation) with native species; - ii. have a robust contingency plan with clear identification of liability in the case of escape and adverse effect on the environment; - iii. include robust contingency plans that address gene escape via human vandalism, extreme weather events, natural disasters; - iv. identify who will receive the benefits of the importation, development or field-testing, and who will bear the cost (liability) if something goes wrong. - d) Require in-containment facilities to be fit for purpose and certified to regulatory standard.
+- ii. have a robust contingency plan with clear identification of liability in the case of escape and adverse effect on the environment; - iii. include robust contingency plans that address gene escape via human vandalism, extreme weather events, natural disasters; - iv. identify who will receive the benefits of the importation, development or field-testing, and who will bear the cost (liability) if something goes wrong. - e) Require in-containment facilities to be fit for purpose and certified to regulatory standard.